kanakagrawal54/Happy-Birthday/README.md

 Happy-Birthday

 Want to give surprise to your close ones on their birthday?
 Here's a website for greeting them.
-Its a webpage, greeting card to birthday wishes.
+Its a webpage, greeting card for birthday wishes.

 Fork the repositry, Just a slight changes and here it is